magwenelab/WeavePop/README.md

       * `results/proteins/{protein}.fa`

 #### Module 3: Quality and depth analyses
-`Snakefile-depth-quality.smk`: Generates **quality and coverage** plots, and adds the MAPQ and Coverage to GFF file.
+`Snakefile-depth-quality.smk`: Generates **quality and coverage** plots, and adds the MAPQ and Coverage of each locus's window to the GFF file.
    * Output:

      * `results/mapped_reads.svg` and `results/mapping_stats.txt` plot and table with fraction of mappied reads per sample.